tendermint/tendermint/docs/architecture/adr-083-libp2p-implementation.md

 ## Context

-Adopting libp2p is an larger project that is the culmination of a long programme of work in the tendermint codebase.
+Adopting libp2p is an larger project that is the culmination of a long programme of work in the Tendermint codebase, and this document describes some of the decisions related to that adoption.

 ## Alternative Approaches